 Diagnostic ultrasound

 Diagnostic ultrasound can be used to show the presence of a tear in the ligament.
-It will also be used to assess the surrounding soft tissues around the injured area.
-The ultrasound will be able to tell us how bad the injury is as well.
+It will also be used to assess the surrounding soft tissues and amount of swelling and fluid.

 If you need an ultrasound, your physio will refer you.